-If you find that you have any trouble keeping up with assignments or other aspects of the course, make sure you let your instructor (Gary Firestone) and/or your GSI know as early as possible.
+If you find that you have any trouble keeping up with assignments or other aspects of the course, make sure you let one of the instructors and/or your GSI know as early as possible.
 Attend Faculty and GSI office hours; bring your questions and think about those from other students.